RyanJeong/lecture-notes/c/README.md

 ## TODOS

+- Change function highliting color
+- Add tree information for examples at ch4, ch5, ch6, and ch7 and remove redundant files and headers
 - Add `C_JS`, `CPP_JS` env variables of marp at dockerfile
 - Replace all Koreans in codes with English because of character encoding issues
 - Apply `sudo install_type_highlight_struct.sh $TARGET_FILE' into Dockerfile